Floods hit northern Turkey; several people hurt, missing

 Share:

 ANKARA, TURKEY -- Heavy rains triggered severe floods and mudslides in northern Turkey on Wednesday, leaving one woman missing, others injured and cars swept away by torrents, officials said.
-Helicopters scrambled to rescue people stranded on rooftops.
+One dam reportedly burst and helicopters scrambled to rescue people stranded on rooftops.

 The floods hit the Black Sea coastal provinces of Bartin, Kastamonu and Sinop early Wednesday.
 They came as firefighters in southwest Turkey worked to extinguish a wildfire in Mugla province, an area popular with tourists that runs along the Aegean Sea.
 At least eight people and countless animals have died and thousands of people had to flee during more than 200 wildfires in Turkey since July 28.

 The worst-hit flood area appeared to be in Kastamonu, where the town of Bozkurt was inundated and dozens of cars were swept away by raging waters.
-The Kastamanu governor's office denied reports the flooding was caused by a burst dam nearby.
+Unconfirmed reports said the flooding may have been caused by a burst dam nearby.

 "Within 10 minutes, everywhere was flooded," restaurant owner Nuri Ersoz told Halk TV television by telephone.
 He said he feared for his cousin's life since he believed she may have been trapped in her home.